jfraboni/magic-eight-ball/README.md

 Alrighty...

 **TODO 6 :** Okay, now let's get the magic eight ball ready to respond: create a function called `showResponse()` that takes one parameter, called `index`.
-We log a result by looking up the index, which will be randomly selected from the answers array:
+We log a result by randomly selecting an index within the range of the answers array:

 ```javascript
 // TODO 6 : Create the showResponse() function: